§6 ch2: Resource Provider Training-STARS (Specialized Training Assessment Resources And Support)

 - Has sufficient flexibility to meet the needs of particular children as these change in the course of the child’s development;

-- Can identify with the Division’s foster care and adoption program goals, work within its policies, share responsibility with the agency, and benefit from assistance and training opportunities;
+- Is able to identify with the Division’s foster care and adoption program goals, work within its policies, share responsibility with the agency, and benefit from assistance and training opportunities;

-- Can accept and support the child’s relationship with parents and kin; and
+- Is able to accept and support the child’s relationship with parents and kin; and

-- Can work within the limitations of the Division and its supports available for foster families and adoptive families.
+- Is able to work within the limitations of the Division and its supports available for foster families and adoptive families.

 2.2.3 Family Assessment